Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows

+Note the high temperature in both bubbles, which has reached $\sim 10^8$\,K, and the very low temperature inside the disk, $\sim 8,000$\,K. The ratio $a_{\rm rad}/a_{\rm P}$ follows the expanding shells, where it is of the order of unity.

-By $t\sim 1,500$\,yr, the lower bubble in the lower two rows of Figure\,\ref{fig:outflow} continues to expand with $v_{\rm s}\sim 220-250\,{\rm km\,s^{-1}}$.
-We distinguish the velocities of the dense shells, $v_{\rm s}$, from that of the fast wind within the cavities, $v_{\rm w}$.
-The wind velocity inside the cavities, whose densities becomes progressively lower and reach $\sim 10^{-22}\,{\rm cm^{-3}}$, varies up to $v_{\rm w}\sim {\rm few}\times 10^3\,{\rm km\,s^{-1}}$.
+By $t\sim 3,200$\,yr, the bubbles in the fourth row of Figure\,\ref{fig:outflow} continue to expand with $v_{\rm s}\sim 200\,{\rm km\,s^{-1}}$.
+We distinguish the velocities of the dense shells, $v_{\rm sh}$, from that of the fast wind within the cavities, $v_{\rm w}$.
+The wind velocity inside the cavities, whose densities become progressively lower and reach $\sim 10^{-21}\,{\rm g\,cm^{-3}}$, varies up to $v_{\rm w}\sim {\rm few}\times 10^3\,{\rm km\,s^{-1}}$.
 The temperature inside the cavities varies between $\sim 10^4-10^8$\,K (Fig.\,\ref{fig:profile}).
 The lower limit on $T$ results from the injection of the dense and cold material from the disk, as discussed below.
-As before, the radiation force is dominant inside the shells.
+As before, the radiation force is comparable to the thermal pressure gradients inside the shells.